Schizaeaceae

 Schizaeaceae is a family of ferns in the order Schizaeales.
 In the Pteridophyte Phylogeny Group classification of 2016 (PPG I), it includes only two genera.
 Alternatively, two families kept separate in PPG I, Lygodiaceae and Anemiaceae, may be included in Schizaeaceae (as the subfamilies Lygodioideae and Anemioideae) so that the family has four genera.
 In this approach, the Schizaeaceae of PPG I is treated as the subfamily Schizaeoideae.

+Distribution

 Species are mainly distributed in the tropics, but several are found in temperate regions in North America, South Africa, Australasia and Northeast Asia.

+Description

 The sporangia are borne on specialised pinnae, distinct from ordinary vegetative pinnae.
 The pinnae form small comb-like, pinnate structures on which the sporangia are formed.

 Genera

 In the narrow circumscription of the family, there are two genera: